Roman-Shugol/goit-markup-hw-06/README.md

-GoIT Markup Homework #5
+GoIT Markup Homework #6

-Welcome to my fifth homework project for the GoIT Full Stack Course! 🎨
+Welcome to my sixth homework project for the GoIT Full Stack Course! 🎨

 Overview: This project builds upon the "Web Studio" website by adding form elements and modal window functionality based on the homework #5 mockups.
 It